 Some people cry at graduations, at the birth of their children, when a hero returns from war, when they reach their goals, and when someone gives to another person unselfishly.

 These diverse situations have in common that these positive experiences have dimorphous expressions—not only positive expressions but also expressions normatively associated with negative emotions (e.g., anger, sadness, and fear).

 Happy tears, and all those fantastic happy crying GIF images, are great examples of dimorphous expression.
 Here, dimorphous means “two forms.”
 These expressions come from the same place but show up in different ways.

 Another great example is the following.
 Have you ever seen something so cute, such as an animal or baby, that you had an urge to grab and squeeze it or even pinch the baby’s cheeks?
 There’s even a phrase you might’ve heard, perhaps from an adult to a small child: “I could just eat you up!”

 Of course, you don’t want to hurt that pet or child by squeezing it.
-You really just want to cuddle and hold babies, not eat them.
-So, this somewhat aggressive expression of emotion may seem slightly odd, but it does have a straightforward explanation: The feelings are so intense that you simply don’t know how to handle them.
+You just want to cuddle and hold babies, not eat them.
+So, this somewhat aggressive expression of emotion may seem slightly odd, but it does have a straightforward explanation: The feelings are so intense that you don’t know how to handle them.

 When you see something so adorable that it makes you want to cry, your brain releases oxytocin.
 Oxytocin is sometimes called the “cuddle hormone” or the “love hormone” because it plays a vital role in bonding, social interactions, and sexual reproduction.
 It’s also associated with happy tears.